 Note: The War Remnants Museum is usually cited as a Ho Chi Minh City must-see, but it is gruesome and not at all appropriate for children.
 Water puppet shows are another popular pastime; if you’ll be heading to northern Vietnam, save the water puppets until you get there, as the traditional Vietnamese art originated in this region and the best shows are found in Hanoi and surrounds.

-Built in the 1960s as a home for South Vietnam’s then-president, Nguyen Van Thieu, the Reunification Palace has since come to symbolize Saigon’s fall from power.
-It is also called Independence Palace.
+Built in the 1960s as a home for South Vietnam’s then-president, Nguyen Van Thieu, the Reunification Palace (also called Independence Palace) has since come to symbolize Saigon’s fall from power.
 It was an architectural tour de force for its time, its unimposing facade laden with symbols of Eastern culture and its interior a marvel of light and space.
-A North Vietnamese tank (still parked on the grounds) came barreling through the palace’s gates in the spring of 1975; moments later, Viet Cong soldiers dashed in to hang their flag from the balcony — a symbolic takeover that became official months later.
+A North Vietnamese tank, still parked on the grounds, crashed through the palace’s gates in the spring of 1975; moments later, Viet Cong soldiers dashed in to hang their flag from the balcony — a symbolic takeover that became official months later.